acucciniello/acucciniello.com/_posts/2017-06-02-How-to-Setup-PostgreSQL-with-a-Django-Backend.md

 $ pip install psycopg2
 ```

-This package is simply a PostgreSQL adpater for Python.
+This package is simply a PostgreSQL adapter for Python.

 ## Left Overs